What happens to pensions upon divorce?

-If you or your soon to be ex-spouse are self employed, you probably are in the private pension scheme.
-When splitting the pension check on how much you two have contributed and decide on how much each will get, however ensure you do this fairly.
+If you or your soon to be ex-spouse are self-employed, you probably are in the private pension scheme.
+When splitting the pension check on how much you two have contributed used and decide on how much each will get, however, ensure you do this fairly.

-Other types of pensions are the Public service schemes and the Employer pensions.
+Other types of pensions are Public service schemes and Employer pensions.

-What are your options when it comes to pension?
+What are your options when it comes to a pension?